Rogue Creamery

-Sustainability

-In 2014, Rogue became the first certified B Corporation in Oregon in order to promote renewable energy and waste reduction.

-In 2021, the company won the Outstanding Dairy Processing and Manufacturing Sustainability award from the Innovation Center for U.S. Dairy.

-Rogue's Nellie Green Pedal Power Program gives employees a monthly bonus for using more sustainable forms of transportation to get to work.
-In 2019, employees travelled 11,838 miles using more sustainable forms of transportation.

-Thirty percent of the energy used to power the cheese plant comes from solar panels.

-Awards
+Reception

 In their first competition under new owner David Gremmels, Rogue's Rogue River Blue won the 2003 World Cheese Award for best blue cheese.

 Rogue's Rogue River Blue won best blue cheese in the world at the 2012 World Cheese Awards and two medals out of 2,781 cheeses from around the world.

 Rogue Creamery won four medals—two silver and two bronze—at the 2013 World Cheese Awards, the world’s largest cheese event and the most respected competition of its type in the world.
 There were more than 2,700 cheeses from 34 countries with 250 judges.

 Rogue won again in 2014 with one bronze medal and one super gold medal, making it one of the top 60 cheese in the world.

 In 2019, the company's Rogue River Blue cheese became the first American-made cheese to be named the World Champion at the World Cheese Awards in Bergamo, Italy.

 In June 2021, Rogue Creamery won the Innovation Center for U.S. Dairy's Outstanding Dairy Processing and Manufacturing Sustainability Award.